lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 and a point list $\vec{P} = (\vec{p}_1, \vec{p}_2, ..., \vec{p}_n)$ with $\vec{P}\subset P$ , where $P$ typically corresponds to the points defining a boundary cell of $C_i$; the neighbors of $C_i$ are the adjacency set $A(\vec{C}, \vec{P})$ .
 The adjacency set is simply the intersection of the use sets for each point, excluding the cell $C_i$i.

 The adjacency set represents a variety of useful information.
 In a manifold object represented by a polyhedra, for example, each polygon must have exactly one edge neighbor for each of its edges.
-Edges that have no neighbors are boundary edges; edges that have more than one edge neighbor represent nonmanifold topology.
+Edges that have no neighbors are boundary edges; edges that have more than one edge neighbor represent non-manifold topology.
 Datasets that consist of three-dimensional cells (e.g., unstructured grids) are topologically consistent only if, for each cell, there is exactly one face neighbor for each face.
 Faces that have no neighbors are on the boundary of the dataset.
 More than one face neighbor implies that the neighbors are self-intersecting (in 3D space).

 $$
 \begin{equation*}